thiesgehrmann/multidiffabundance/README.md

 # Installation

 ## Installation of dependencies

+  **NOTE: This section is out of date, as many dependencies have contradictory dependencies.
+Therefore, it is better to install the methods you wish to use individually, or make use of the docker/singularity options provided below**

  MDA has many dependencies (as it is a collection of so many tools).
  They (SHOULD BE) automatically installed when installing the package via github as in the section below.